 Introduction to the NSSF style of shooting competition with an emphasis in skeet, trap and sporting clays.
 This course may be repeated three times.
+Pre-requisite: Instructor consent; Background and drug screening required for Shotgun team members, per SIC policy.
 (1 credit, 0 lecture, 2 lab)